 The hidden costs of each hire

-Ignoring this number leads to two kinds of mistakes.
+Ignoring this number leads to two mistakes.
 First, you hire earlier than you can afford because you priced on salary alone.
-Second, you underprice your services because you think your team costs less than it does.
+Second, you underprice services because you think the team costs less than it does.
 The calculator above walks through each line item and produces the true number.

 Payroll taxes: the non-negotiable 7.65%+

-Add it up and payroll-related taxes alone typically add 8–12% on top of salary.
-The calculator defaults to 7.65% so you do not double-count SUTA and workers' comp if you already have them accounted for elsewhere — edit the field to match your actual rate.
+Total payroll-related taxes typically add 8–12% on top of salary.
+The calculator defaults to 7.65% so you don't double-count SUTA and workers' comp if already accounted elsewhere — edit the field to match your actual rate.
+Our payroll tax estimator breaks this down line by line.

 Health insurance: the biggest benefit cost

-US employer-sponsored health plans averaged around $8,500 per year for single coverage and $24,000 per year for family coverage in 2024.
-Employers typically pay 80% of single premiums and 70% of family — so roughly $6,800 and $16,800 respectively.
+US employer-sponsored health plans averaged around $8,500/year for single coverage and $24,000/year for family coverage in 2024.
+Employers typically pay 80% of single premiums and 70% of family — roughly $6,800 and $16,800 respectively.
 The calculator lets you enter a monthly dollar figure so you can plug in your specific plan cost.
-If you are not offering health insurance yet, be aware that most professional-class hires expect it and will take 10–15% less in salary to get a solid plan.
+If you're not offering health insurance, most professional-class hires expect it and will take 10–15% less salary to get a solid plan.

 Retirement: match or SEP

 A typical 401(k) match is 3–6% of salary.
-At 3% on a $60,000 salary, that is $1,800 per year.
+At 3% on $60,000, that's $1,800/year.
 If your business is under 50 employees, a SIMPLE IRA or SEP-IRA is cheaper to administer than a full 401(k) and still offers competitive match.
 Some small businesses skip retirement entirely, which saves money but puts you at a hiring disadvantage for roles where retirement benefits matter.
+Turnover costs almost always exceed the savings.

 Paid time off is a real cost

-If you give 15 days of PTO plus 10 holidays per year, the employee is paid for 25 days they are not working.
-That is 10% of working days, or 7.7% of the annual salary after accounting for weekends.
-Many businesses do not include this in their cost model because the employee is still on payroll — but the capacity you are paying for is lower than you think.
+If you give 15 days PTO plus 10 holidays/year, the employee is paid for 25 days they aren't working.
+That's 10% of working days, or 7.7% of annual salary after accounting for weekends.
+Many businesses don't include this in cost models because the employee is still on payroll — but the capacity you're paying for is lower than you think.
 For staffing and pricing decisions, it matters.
+Agencies that bill at "raw hourly rate" lose 10% of margin invisibly every year to this gap.

 Overhead: the easy-to-miss bucket

 Every hire consumes rent, utilities, insurance, software licenses, equipment, and administrative support.
-A common rule of thumb is 10–20% of salary for office-based knowledge workers, lower for remote employees with no shared space, higher for roles requiring specialized tools or equipment.
+Rule of thumb: 10–20% of salary for office-based knowledge workers, lower for remote employees with no shared space, higher for roles requiring specialized tools or equipment.
 Include:

 - Laptop, phone, monitor, and peripherals: $2,000–$4,000 amortized over 3 years = $700–$1,300/year.

-- Office space allocation: rent divided by seat count, plus utilities and insurance.
+- Office space allocation: rent divided by seat count, plus utilities, insurance, cleaning.

 Commission, bonus, and equity

-Sales roles often have commission structures that add 20–60% on top of base.
-When modeling sales-role economics, budget at commission targets, not base — a $60,000 base with $60,000 on-target commission costs you $150K+ fully loaded, not $80K.
-For equity-comp roles (rare in small business but common in startups), the accounting cost is the fair market value of the grant amortized over the vesting period.
+Sales roles often have commission structures adding 20–60% on top of base.
+When modeling sales-role economics, budget at commission targets, not base — a $60K base with $60K on-target commission costs you $150K+ fully loaded, not $80K.
+For equity-comp roles (rare in small business but common in startups), the accounting cost is fair market value of the grant amortized over vesting.

 Full-time vs contractor math

-Contractors (1099) don't trigger payroll tax, benefits, or overhead — you pay an invoice and it is a clean line item.
-On paper they look cheaper, but they typically charge 40–80% more per hour than a staff equivalent because they bear those costs themselves.
-The right question is not "which is cheaper per hour?" but "which fits the work?"
+Contractors (1099) don't trigger payroll tax, benefits, or overhead — you pay an invoice and it's a clean line item.
+On paper they look cheaper, but they charge 40–80% more per hour than a staff equivalent because they bear those costs themselves.
+The right question isn't "which is cheaper per hour?" but "which fits the work?"
 Contractors are better for well-scoped short-term projects; full-time hires are better for ongoing work with coordination needs.

-Also check the labor law rules for contractor classification — many states (California is the strictest) have narrow definitions, and misclassifying a worker as 1099 when they function as an employee creates tax and wage liability.
-Our freelance rate calculatorshows the contractor's side of this tradeoff.
+Also check labor law rules for contractor classification — California's ABC test is strictest, but every state has narrow definitions.
+Misclassifying a worker as 1099 when they function as an employee creates tax and wage liability that can exceed the saved cost 5×.
+Our 1099 vs W-2 calculator shows the comparison directly.

 The true cost of firing and turnover

 Turnover costs are often estimated at 50–200% of the departing employee's salary.
-A $60,000 account manager who leaves after 18 months probably costs you $30,000–$120,000 to replace — recruitment, training ramp, lost productivity, and temporary coverage.
-The case for spending more on retention (raises, benefits improvements, culture investment) becomes compelling once you price turnover honestly.
+A $60K account manager who leaves after 18 months probably costs $30–$120K to replace — recruitment, training ramp, lost productivity, temporary coverage, hiring-manager time.
+The case for spending more on retention (raises, benefits, culture investment) becomes compelling once you price turnover honestly.
+Give a 7% raise to prevent a 100% replacement cost.
+Math is obvious; execution is where most owners fail.

 When the number gets used

-Use the fully-loaded number any time you are pricing services, planning headcount, or weighing a hire against a contractor or tool.
+Use the fully-loaded number any time you're pricing services, planning headcount, or weighing a hire against a contractor or tool.
 Staff time billed at "$30/hour because that's their salary" is underpriced by at least 40%.
-Tools and automations that cost less than the fully-loaded hourly rate of the person they save almost always pay for themselves, and the calculator helps you compare quickly.
+Tools and automations that cost less than fully-loaded hourly rate of the person they save almost always pay for themselves, and the calculator helps you compare quickly.
+Pair with our agency billable rate calculator to set pricing that covers fully-loaded cost at realistic utilization.